-- Butterflies are the adult stage of the life cycle.
+- Butterflies are in the adult stage of the life cycle.

 - Many factors can contribute to how long a butterfly may live.

-Butterflies are beautiful and remarkable creatures, and a source of unending amazement.
-Here are some facts about butterfly that you never knew:
+Butterflies are beautiful and remarkable creatures and a source of unending amazement.
+Here are some facts about butterflies that you never knew:

 - Butterflies taste with their feet

-- Butterflies are cold blooded and need warmer climate to survive
+- They are cold-blooded and need a warmer climate to survive

 - Butterflies survive solely by drinking liquids